 The movie side of Netflix exists for two reasons: to make shit that's designed to be background noise while the viewer scrolls through their phone or engages in some kind of household chore and to chase Oscars come Awards Season.
 When it comes to the former category, the actual quality of the products they're releasing isn't top of mind and pretty frequently, the complete lack of care put into their films is glaringly apparent.
 Atlas is as good of an example as you'll find as to the kind of movies that Netflix is primarily interested in making.

 Atlas being among the cornerstone entries of Netflix's Summer 2024 slate says all you need to know about who they are as a company.
 As much as they try to look and feel like a true major studio, their cheap imitation status can't be masked.
 For a company that is eager for theaters to die, the quality of the bulk of their "biggest" movies is among the strongest arguments to make for the importance of preserving the theatrical experience along with the studios that are committed to making movies for those venues.
-Maybe the recent hiring of veteran producer Dan Lin to head up their film division will lead them to becoming something than Hollywood's answer to the Great Value! brand, but as long as Sarandos remains in charge of their operation, it's impossible to be optimistic that they'll pivot from their dedication to making movies like Atlas that nobody who isn't on the company payroll actually gives a shit about.
+Maybe the recent hiring of veteran producer Dan Lin to head up their film division will lead to them to becoming something more than Hollywood's answer to the Great Value! brand, but as long as Sarandos remains in charge of their operation, it's impossible to be optimistic that they'll pivot away from their stubborn dedication to making artless high-priced trash like Atlas that nobody who isn't on the company payroll actually gives a shit about.

 Grade: D